Sandpile group of infinite graphs: Abstract

 \section{Abstract}

-For a finite connected graph $G$ and a non-empty subset $S$ of its vertices thought of sinks, the so-called critical group (or sandpile group) $C(G,S)$ has been studied for a long time.
-Several attempts have been made to extend the definition of a sandpile group to infinite graphs.
-In this article, we present a class of graphs where such an extension can be made in a quite a direct way.
+For a finite connected graph $G$ and a non-empty subset $S$ of its vertices thought of sinks, the so-called critical group (or sandpile group) $C(G, S)$ has been studied for a long time.
+We present a class of graphs where such an extension can be made in a unified way.
+Similar extension was made by Maes, C. and Redig, F. and Saada, E., but we propose a more algebraic point of view.

 Namely, consider a $C$-net $S\subset \mathbb Z^2$.
 We define a sandpile dynamics on $\mathbb Z^2$ with the set $S$ of sinks.
-For such a choice of sinks a relaxation of any bounded state is well defined.
-This allows us to define a group $C(\mathbb Z^2,S)$ of recurrent states of this model.
-We show that $C(\mathbb Z^2,S)$ is isomorphic to a group of $S^1$-valued discrete harmonic functions on $\mathbb Z^2\setminus S$.
+For such a choice of sinks, a relaxation of any bounded state is well defined.
+This allows us to define a group $C(\mathbb Z^2, S)$ of recurrent states of this model.
+We show that $C(\mathbb Z^2, S)$ is isomorphic to a group of $S^1$-valued discrete harmonic functions on $\mathbb Z^2\setminus S$.

-Examples of $S$, such that $C(\mathbb Z^2,S)$ has no torsion or has all torsions, are provided.
-A discussion about perspectives of a sandpile group for $\mathbb Z^2$ concludes this work.
+Examples of $S$, for which $C(\mathbb Z^2, S)$ has no torsion or has all torsions, are provided.
+Pontryagin dual point of view is investigated.
+A discussion about perspectives of a sandpile group for $\mathbb Z^2$ as a projective limit concludes this work.